I’ve run at least 1,600 miles in Morocco. Cumulatively, that’s about nine straight days of running.

 We spent the day chatting with Peace Corps friends over espresso and strolling through more orchards and up foothills.
 We cooked curry, savored crackers and cheese and carbo-loaded with chocolate chip cookies.

-We started referring to our race as “long jog day” rather than “ultra makeshift marathon,” a simple gesture that relieved my tension.
+We started referring to our race as “long jog day” rather than “ultra makeshift marathon,” a shift that relieved my tension.
 As I laid in my sleeping bag that night, I dozed off while meditating on joy.
 Joy of friends.
 Of therapeutic walks.
 Of ripe apples thudding to the ground.
 Of running.

 I reflected on all my quiet, early morning jogs by the lake or in the foggy foothills surrounding my Moroccan town.
 Just my footsteps, the sun, the shepherds and me.
 The first 30 minutes of jogging were usually groggy, spent slowly shaking out my body and brain’s morning kinks.
 I’d battle with demons of doubt and stress until they eventually alleviated and I emerged weightless.
 I would float along the trails rather than strike them.
 Some euphoric state would take over.
 I’d run for the joy of running, the joy of exploring with my own two feet.
 Sometimes I’d never reach this bliss.
 Other times, it would explode.
 Hoots and hollers and yelps escaped out of me as I floated along, not caring if the shepherds heard me.